Apply Now for an ASHP Rebate

 2. The person installing your equipment must have received manufacturer training for that type of product.
 The manufacturer training need not have been provided by the manufacturer of the same brand of equipment that is being installed in your home, but it must be provided by a manufacturer of the same type of equipment (i.e. ductless training if ductless equipment is installed; ducted training if ducted equipment is installed.)

-4. You must have had a home energy audit within the last four years or have one scheduled within six months of project completion.
+4. You must have had a home energy audit within the last two years or have one scheduled within six months of project completion.
 New homes and multi-family residences with more than four units do not require an energy audit.
 CMLP recommends that priority recommendations from the audit are implemented before, or in coordination with, the installation of the ASHP.
 Natural gas users can contact MassSAVE at (866) 527-SAVE (7283) or www.masssave.com/en/saving/energy-assessments/ to sign up for an audit or get verification of a previous audit.
-All others can sign up with Energy New England at firstname.lastname@example.org, (888) 772-4242, or www.ene.org/residential-audits/.
+All others can sign up with Energy New England at firstname.lastname@example.org, (888) 772-4242 or https://ee.ene.org/.
 CMLP can internally verify previous ENE audits, but not MassSave audits.

 Rebate Type Eligibility: